The Homemade Curing Kit

 What cut and how much pork do I need?

 We recommend using pork belly from your local butcher or supermarket.
-You will need 1.5kg of pork belly for the curing mix.
+You will need 500g per curing mix, so 1.5kg of bacon if you want to cure all three in one go.
 You can also use back bacon if you would prefer.
 We recommend curing for an extra day to ensure the flavour penetrates the meat properly.

 How long does it take to cure?

 The whole bacon curing process takes 7 days, but only needs 30-60 minutes preparation time.